Chinese Furniture — Classic Artwork with Aesthetic and Practical Values

 Bronze Box and Spoon of the Eastern Zhou Dynasty (770 BC — 256 BC) — Shanxi Archaeology Institute (Photo by Dongmaiying)

 Round Corner Cabinet or Yuanjiao Gui

 It is one of the most ancient and popular Chinese cabinets, named after its round corners on top, and usually also with round legs.

-The top of Yuanjiao Gui is subtlety smaller than the bottom, and brilliant designs of rails make it free from using hinges.
+The top of Yuanjiao Gui is subtly smaller than the bottom, and brilliant rails make it free from using hinges.